 - If my partner hadn’t gained so much weight (or if my partner was nicer to me, or more attentive, or whatever), I wouldn’t have even thought about going elsewhere.

 - Immaturity: If he does not have a lot of experience in committed relationships, or if he doesn’t fully understand that his actions will inevitably have consequences (like hurting his partner), he may think it is fine to have sexual adventures.
-He might think of his commitment to monogamy as a jacket that he can put on or take off as he pleases, depending on the circumstances.

 - It’s Over, Version 1: He may want to end his current relationship.
 However, instead of just telling his partner he’s unhappy and wants to break things off, he cheats and forces his partner to do the dirty work.